California oak woodland: Examples of occurrence

 The headwaters area of Yulupa Creek in Annadel State Park is cited as one of the best examples of California oak woodlands.
 Much of this woodland is a relatively pristine ecosystem with considerable biodiversity.
 An unusual characteristic of this Annadel forest is the high content of undisturbed prehistoric bunch grass understory, testifying to the absence of historic grazing or other agriculture.

-The Morro Bay watershed, located in Southern California, is an example of a coast live oak ecosystem.
+The Morro Bay watershed, located in Central California, is an example of a coast live oak ecosystem.
 This sub-category of California oak woodland consists primarily of coast wild oak and are predominantly found in coastal regions, but can extend to foothill ecosystems.